 The metal frame is a very classy dark gunmetal color which contrasts well with the brown Driver’s Gradient lenses.
 Proprietary Spectral Control and photochromatic properties in the lenses let them adjust to varying light levels and conditions.
 If you are looking for an attractive pair of sunglasses that works just as well in bright sunlight as they do on cloudy days, the Modugno should definitely make it on your short list.

 Whatever sunglasses you choose to take with you in the cockpit, do your homework.
+Remember these tips:

 - Make sure that the frame and lens material are a good fit for your lifestyle.